-- Opting for take-away at the last minute instead of cooking the food you have at home?
+Opting for take-away instead of cooking the food you have at home?

-- Not checking the cupboard or fridge before going shopping?
+Not checking the pantry or fridge before you leave the house to go shopping?

-I’m not pretending to be some sort of eco warrior here.
-Rather after doing some research and shaking up a few old habits in our home, I wanted to share with the simplest tips that have proven to work.
-My aim is to help you reduce food waste in your home too….we’re all in this together!
+We’re not trying to be eco warrior’s here.
+Rather, after doing some research and shaking up a few old habits in our home, we wanted to share with you the simplest tips that have proven to work.
+Our aim is to help you reduce food waste in your home too….we’re all in this together!

 5 tips to reduce food waste